Who Are We?

 …is to work co-operatively with our members and partners to harness the transformative potential of Learning for Sustainability to support a sustainable world where:

-- Societies are inclusive and equitable;
+• Societies are thriving, inclusive and equitable;

 What is Learning for Sustainability?